NSS Results 2016

-Overall satisfaction among students of Film at Queen Mary University of London is at 95 per cent, a five year high and an increase of 5 per cent on 2014.
-The results rank the Department of Film as joint first in London for student satisfaction.
+Overall satisfaction among students of Film at Queen Mary University of London is at 96%, a five year high.
+Satisfaction with teaching is at 96% again a five year high.
+The results rank the Department of Film Studies as 1st in London, 3rd in the Russell Group and 8th Nationally.

 We offer a single honours BA programme, joint honours courses with English, Drama, History and Modern Languages, and MA degrees in Film Studies and Documentary Practice.
 Every single honours student has the opportunity to blend the study of film history and film theory with film practice, for example learning skills in screenplay writing, fiction filmmaking and visual essay production and curation.
 Our thriving community of PhD students is active in our research culture, which is enriched by regular talks by visiting academics and filmmakers and department-hosted international conferences.